Our grading system, to the letter.

 W - Withdrawal

-NR - Do Not Record
+NR - Not Recorded

-Please Note: The grade options listed above may vary per course; review your course syllabus to see which options are available.
-If you prefer to be graded by a different option, please contact our Enrollment Services team.
-All grades (except Incomplete) are final when filed by your instructor and may be modified by the suffixes + or -.
+The grade options listed above may vary per course.
+Review your course syllabus to see which options are available.
+If you would like to be graded using a different option, email our Enrollment Services team at studentrecords@uclaextension.edu.

 The interim grade Incomplete (I) may be approved for a student who has completed the majority of the course requirements, with passing quality (grade C or higher), but is unable to complete a small portion of the coursework by the course end date for good cause.
 For courses in which an Incomplete may be allowed, approval by the instructor of record and the academic program director is required.